Claire-Fisher/colour-theory-ms1/README.md

 **Header continued :-**

 - Issue:
-  - After changing the position of my navigation elements to the right side of the screen: The burger menu was traped inside header container and dropping up instead of down.
+  - After changing the position of my navigation elements to the right side of the screen: The burger menu was trapped inside header container and dropping up instead of down.
 - Solution:
   - Used a media query to position:unset which returned the navigation back to it's default bootstrap behaviours on smaller screens.
-Then used z-index:3 to ensure the dropdown menu stayed ontop of other content.
+Then used z-index:3 to ensure the dropdown menu stays on top of other content.

 **Duplicate IDs :-**